-In 2022, the mobile units partnered with Albany Area Primary Health Care (AAPHC) and Medicaid providers to host primary care clinics throughout rural Southwest Georgia.
+In 2023, the mobile units partnered with Albany Area Primary Health Care (AAPHC) and Medicaid providers to host primary care clinics throughout 13 rural Southwest Georgia counties.
+The mobile units traveled 5,067 miles sponsoring 97 vaccine events with a total of 1,237 vaccines administered, ten wellness events with a total of 95 visits, and 18 health fairs with a total of 130 interactions.